1: Your Ego

 # 5: Your Skills

-Even if you had a PhD and applied for a job at McDonald’s, you would need training.
+Even if you had a PhD and applied for a job at McDonald’s, you would be required to complete their training.
 You would need to learn their systems and master a few basic skills.
 Network marketing is no different.
 You must master a few basic skills such as prospecting, inviting, following up, closing the sale, promoting events, selling products, and launching new reps.

 This won’t happen overnight.
-However, within 12 to 24-months of being persistent and consistent, on a part-time basis, you can master the basic network marketing skills.
+However, within 12 to 24-months of being persistent and consistent, on a part-time basis, you can learn and master the basic network marketing skills.

 # 6: Your Activity